 Otto’s great grandfather John Fredrikson Ramstad, a metal worker, was born in Skjåk, Norway in 1890 on Ramstadtrædet husmann farm.
-He immigrated to Minnesota in 1911 and only returned to visit once in 1948.
-Since then none of his Minnesota family has had any contact with family in Norway.
-He died 1984 when he was 9 years old.
-In May 2016 Otto came to Norway for the first time and he found the family farm his great grandfather was born on and met the relatives living there now.
-Using his knowledge of experimental dance he made a series of dances and videos on the farm and in the surrounding mountains as a way to build a relationship with the places and create methods to process and learn from the information that he was collecting.
-This research as led him to immigrate to Norway as a way to experience the cultural learning his great grandfather went through in 1911.
+He immigrated to Minnesota in 1911.
+He died in 1984 when Otto was 9 years old.
+In May 2016 Otto came to Norway for the first time.
+He found the farm where his great grandfather was born and went there.
+Otto was the first family member to visit the farm since John visited the farm in 1948.
+Using his knowledge of experimental dance, Otto made a series of dances and videos on the farm and in the surrounding mountains as a way to build a relationship with the places and to process and learn from the information that he was collecting.
+This research has led him to immigrate to Norway as a way to experience the cultural learning, which his great grandfather experienced in 1911.

-Lineage is the preservation of intangible cultural knowledge.
-Family geneologies are preserved in national archives and created in family stories.
-The dance and somatic practices of Lisa Nelson’s Tuning Scores, Steve Paxton’s Material for the Spine, and Bonnie Bainbridge Cohen’s Body-Ming Centering are archived in and transmitted through the bodies of dance practitioners.
+Lineage is cultivating a practice for the care and preservation of intangible cultural knowledge.
+Family genealogies are preserved in national archives and created in family stories.
+The dance and somatic practices of Lisa Nelson’s Tuning Scores, Steve Paxton’s Material for the Spine, and Bonnie Bainbridge Cohen’s Body-Mind Centering are archived in, and transmitted through the bodies of dance practitioners.

 Photo by Charles Villyard for SFMOMA